LordST95/Instagram-Data-Extracker/README.md

 I know these files need some refactoring but for now I have not chance to do so.

-working with them is easy, u should install instagram_private_api with pip and then fill user_name and password in for example in InstaAnalyzer.py then run the code with python, that's it :))
+working with them is easy, u should install instagram_private_api with pip and then fill user_name and password for example in InstaAnalyzer.py then run the code with python, that's it :))